 Upload a Personalized YouTube Profile Picture

 Your YouTube profile picture should be of you or the logo of your business.
 Photographers are so much cheaper and easier to access nowadays.
 Take a quick look through Instagram or your local Facebook groups and you should be able to find an inexpensive photographer.
-A professional headshot photo for your profile picture will make a huge difference to your profile page.
+A professional headshot photo for your profile picture will make a huge difference for your YouTube profile.

 Promote Your Channel on Social Media